Consulting

 • Fostering innovative media startups; and,

-• Helping civil society harness digital technologies to foster political engagement.
+• Helping civil society harness digital technologies to enhance political engagement.

 Experience

-Lawrence Pintak has designed and managed media development projects in the Middle East, South Asia, the Caucasus, and Africa valued at more than $10 million.
+Lawrence Pintak has designed and managed media development projects in the Middle East, South Asia, the Caucasus, and Africa supported by more than $10 million in grant funding.

 Project Partnerships